Dr. Nelson received his PhD from the University of Maryland in January 1969. He joined the Binghamton University Physics Department in 1973.

 Nelson's academic interests include theoretical high-energy physics, quantum field theory, particle astrophysics/cosmology and mathematical physics.

-Currently, I am trying to understand the implications of some theoretical numerical puzzles I stumbled across which suggest that the top quark has a large chiral weak-moment.
-If viewed by the weak force it may not be shaped as a “marble” but instead more like a “CD/ROM”.
-I’m also trying to understand why are there no particles other than fermions and bosons?
+Currently, I am trying to understand why are there no particles other than fermions and bosons?
 For example, no more than one electron (a fermion) can occupy a particular quantum state, whereas any number of photons (bosons) can occur in the same quantum state.
-For particle quanta in field theory, it is mathematically as natural for identical particles to exist such that a maximum of two or three, etc., of them could pile into the same telephone booth.
+For particle quanta in field theory, such particles are associated with addition representations of permutation group and obey parastatistics with parabosons and parafermions.
 “What are the unusual properties and 'new physics signatures' of such particles?”
 “How can we determine whether paraparticles are responsible for the dark matter and or dark energy of the universe?”
 "What are the simple tests for production of neutral paraparticles at the Large Hadron Collider?"